iLoveOrca1/notebook/Networking/MTCNA/Firewall/Firewall.md

 - Every filter rules are organized in a sequence of chain (berurutan dalam sebuah rantai).
 - Every chain will be read by the router from top to bottom.
 - The packet will be matched with a criteria inside a chain, if matched the packed will be executed.
 If not the packet will be matched with the rules inside the next chain untill it matched a criteria.
-- There are 3 chain input, output, and forward.
+- There are 3 default chain input, output, and forward.

-### Firewall Chains
+- We could also make our own custom chains as we want.
+By default if there are no filter rules, all traffic that is coming from, pass, and out of the router will be allowed even if it was unsafe.

+## Firewall - Simple Packet Flow

+There are three bacis packet flow
+- Input - to the router
+- Forward - pass the router
+- Output - from the router

+#### More About Default Chains
 1. input
 	This chains handle the packet that is going and addressed into the router itself.
 For example remote access requests to the router.